RETREAT HAS BEEN CANCELLED DUE TO CORONAVIRUS

 On Friday night, you are invited to a drumming jam – either in The Octagon (space where classes will be held), or around a camp fire if the weather is appropriate.
 If you prefer a quieter evening, will also be screening ‘Djembe Fola’ – a documentary about the Guinean master drummer Mamady Keita.

-On Saturday night, we will be holding a singing and story-telling session, accompanied by live Kora (West African harp).
+On Saturday night, our guest artist Mohamed Camara will host a singing and story-telling session, accompanied by live Kora (West African harp).
 You are most welcome to continue drumming after this until 11pm.